 Leisure and Recreation were £5k overspent.
 Underspends across areas such as Libraries, Archives, the Youth Service, Outdoor Recreation, Countryside Access, Arts Theatres and Museums totalled £184k.
-This is offset by general underspends on goods and services, and additional funding received from external parties.

 Recreation and Countryside Policy were £19k overspent, and Sports development was £52k overspent due to delays in the delivery of savings.